-A student at the College, under faculty supervision, may design an independent study project at any of three levels: Vocational (099) or Academic (199)/(299).
-An independent study project could take the form of directed reading, research, or fieldwork experience.
+A student at the College, under faculty supervision, may design an independent study project (numbered as 99, 199, and 299).
+An independent study project nay take the form of directed reading, research, or fieldwork experience.
 Students are encouraged to develop original projects and the project must be appropriate to the student's program of study, related to the existing college curriculum, and in the area of the supervising instructor's and/or co-advisor's expertise.